 - restore their normal peace and calm

-I have prepared this very simple to follow EFT class.
+I have prepared this very simple-to-follow EFT video-class.
 EFT (Emotional Freedom Techniques) is tapping on 14 bio-active points on the body (acupuncture points) while experiencing a negative feeling or physical discomfort.
 Scientific research and more than 100 validated clinical trials from the past 10 years report significant psychological as well as physiological effects lasting over time with bio-markers of hormones and genes being regulated.
 The most important scientific fact is that

 EFT CALMS DOWN THE AMYGDALA

-Under stress our pre-frontal cortex, which is in charge of the rational thinking, shuts down.
-The body as being flooded by adrenaline and cortisol prepares for flight or fight and not for admiring the sunshine or planning the next year budget.
+Under stress, our pre-frontal cortex, which is in charge of rational thinking, shuts down.
+The body as being flooded by adrenaline and cortisol prepares for flight or fight and not for admiring the sunshine or planning the next year's budget.
 Hopefully, tapping can change this.